soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

 ## Step 1: Report the phishing message to Microsoft

 To report the phishing message to us, it's important that you use the Report Message add-in for Outlook and Outlook on the web (formerly known as Outlook Web App).
 Using the add-in preserves the original message header fields in the message.
 Don't forward the message to us, because the original message headers aren't included in a forwarded message.

-ATP or TI required?

-Ask Denise
+Forward message as attachment

+Link to reporting page

+(Ask Denise)

 To enable and use the Report Message add-in, see [Enable the Report Message add-in](enable-the-report-message-add-in.md).

 ## Step 2: Learn why you got the phishing message by inspecting the message headers

 a.
-Reading Headers and what they mean
+Reading Headers and what they mean (existing ExO topic)

+Looking for skips in the protection stack

+SKA/SKN/SKI whitelisted

 SPF/DKIM/DMARC header information not Send-To/To